sindremb/cloudbrokermodel/bcl/README.txt

 		"c" continue a previously interrupted optimization run.
 		MIP ONLY (will work for solve, but not cgsolve)
 		"l" stop after solving the initial continuous relaxation (using MIP information in presolve);

+	-dedicated 				| default: not set
+	if given, all constraint related to not allowing overlap between both backup paths and primary paths of two services are skipped, as these are only useful when using a shared protection scheme.
+	(this flag also makes the model ignore any beta values given and sets beta to 1.0)